The capillary $L_p$-Minkowski problem: Introduction

 \

+This problem not only provides a natural boundary analogue of Lutwak's $L_p$-theory but also poses novel analytical challenges, notably the resolution of a Monge--Amp\`ere equation under a Robin-type boundary condition.
 By applying a similar argument to that in \cite[Proposition~2.4]{MWW-AIM} and \cite[Lemma~2.4, Proposition~2.6]{MWWX}, we reduce the capillary $L_p$-Minkowski problem to a problem of solving the existence of convex solutions to a fully nonlinear elliptic PDE with a Robin boundary condition.
-More precisely, it corresponds to the solvability of the following Monge-Amp\`ere equation with a Robin boundary value condition:
+More precisely, it corresponds to the solvability of the following Monge--Amp\`ere equation with a Robin boundary value condition: